John Francis Whealon: Auxiliary Bishop of Cleveland

-On June 5, 1961, Whealon was appointed as an auxiliary bishop of the Diocese of Cleveland and Titular Bishop of Andrapa by Pope John XXIII.
+On June 5, 1961, Whealon was appointed as an auxiliary bishop of Cleveland and Titular Bishop of Andrapa by Pope John XXIII.
 He received his episcopal consecration on July 6, 1961, from Archbishop Egidio Vagnozzi, with Bishops Paul John Hallinan and Floyd Lawrence Begin serving as co-consecrators.
 Between 1962 and 1965, Whealon attended all four sessions in Rome of the Second Vatican Council.

 Bishop of Erie

-Following the resignation of Archbishop John Mark Gannon, Whealon was named the sixth bishop of the Diocese of Erie by Pope Paul VI on December 9, 1966.
+Following the resignation of Archbishop John Mark Gannon, Whealon was named the sixth bishop of Erie by Pope Paul VI on December 9, 1966.

 Archbishop of Hartford

-On December 28, 1968, Whealon was appointed archbishop of the Archdiocese of Hartford by Paul VI following the resignation of Archbishop Henry O'Brien.
+On December 28, 1968, Whealon was appointed archbishop of Hartford by Paul VI following the resignation of Archbishop Henry O'Brien.
 During his 23-year-long administration, Whealon established a program to train married men to be ordained as deacons, advocated the promotion of women within the structure of the Church, and developed a team ministry in which clerical and lay people administer a parish together.
 In 1986, he appointed Sister Helen M. Feeney to be first woman chancellor of the archdiocese and only the fifth woman chancellor in the country.
 Whealon also founded the radio station WJMJ in Hartford.
 He was active on ecumenical issues, and was chair of the Committee on Ecumenism of the National Conference of Catholic Bishops and head of ChrisConn, the Christian conference of Connecticut.